 Hair can make or Break any Outfit

-It’s not a rule that every man should get clean shaven.
+It’s not a rule that every man should get cleanly shaven.
 If you like the rugged look (and plenty of others, men, and women, like it for different reasons too), then rock your beard by all means.
 Just take care of your facial hair.
 If your face can’t support more than a few whiskers, then play to the strengths of a smoother face.
-If you like a beard, then groom it and subtly scent it with oils so it not only smells but feels better, too.
+If you like a beard, then groom it quickly and strongly with use of this best beard oil and subtly scent it with oils so it not only smells but feels better, too.
 A daily grooming ritual is essential in keeping up any look.
 Lose control of your hair and it won’t matter how on-point the rest of the outfit is.

 You don’t have to abandon your own sense of style as you build your wardrobe.
 The kind of varieties explored about are to help you actually try out new things and find out that your own style is broader than you think.
 Don’t be afraid to make some mistakes on the way.
 It’s all part of finding the clothes that define the image you want.